 What is Charge?

-In India, a charge, as specified under the Companies Act of 2013, means an interest or a lien over the assets of a company, its property or any of its undertakings to secure the repayment of a loan or performance of an obligation.
-By definition of Section 2(16) of the Act, a “charge” would mean an interest or a lien created as security upon a property or asset of a corporation or any undertaking, or that corporation’s enterprise involving a mortgage also.
+In India, a charge, as specified under the Companies Act of 2013, means an interest or a lien over the assets of a company, its property, or any of its undertakings to secure the repayment of a loan or performance of an obligation.
+By definition of Section 2(16) of the Act, a “charge” would mean an interest or a lien created as security upon a property or asset of a corporation or any undertaking, or that corporation’s enterprise involving a mortgage.

 Section 77 of the Companies Act of 2013 provides for the registration by the Registrar of Companies (RoC) within a prescribed timeline of specific charges.
-The said provision serves the purpose of creating transparency and publishing public notice with regard to encumbrance, hence protection of interests of lenders and others concerned with respect to the company.
+The said provision serves the purpose of creating transparency and publishing public notice regarding encumbrances, thereby protecting the interests of lenders and others concerned with respect to the company.

 Section 77 of the Companies Act 2013